livegnik/2way-design/2WAY High-Level Design.md

 ### 2.3.5 Rating

-In 2WAY, user or entity reputation can be effectively managed through structured JSON documents known as ratings.
-These ratings encapsulate various reputation metrics, including comments, scores, and scales, to provide a comprehensive assessment of user or entity reputation within the system.
+In 2WAY, user or entity reputation can be effectively managed through structured JSON documents known as Ratings.
+These Rating objects encapsulate various reputation metrics, including comments, scores, and scales, to provide a comprehensive assessment of user or entity reputation within the system.

-The rating data structure includes the following fields:
+The Rating data structure includes the following fields:

 - **comment**: Allows users to provide comments or feedback about the rated entity.
-- **score**: Indicates the assigned score based on a rating scale predefined by the plugin.
+- **score**: Indicates the assigned score based on a rating scale.
 - **scale**: Specifies the type or category of the rating scale used for assigning scores, predefined by the plugin.

 This flexible data structure accommodates diverse rating types and scales, ensuring adaptability to different rating contexts.
-Once structured, the rating document points at an Attribute or Parent within the system.
+Once structured, the Rating object points at an Attribute or Parent within the system.

-Here's an example JSON document illustrating the establishment of a rating:
+Here's an example JSON document illustrating the establishment of a Rating:

 ```json
 {